urbanyeti/stardew-better-friendship/README.md

 *Are you tired of constantly having to dig through multiple wiki pages or mod menus every time you want to give a villager a gift?
 Wouldn't it be easier if there was just a visual indicator of who can receive a gift and who you can talk to?
 You deserve **Better Friendship**!*

-## Update 1.0.1 (12/7/21): Fixed a bug where trying to pick out gift suggestions for child NPCs was throwing errors in the logs.
+**Update 1.0.1 (12/7/21): Fixed a bug where trying to pick out gift suggestions for child NPCs was throwing errors in the logs.**

-**Compatible with Stardew Valley 1.5.5+ on Linux, Mac, and Windows** [Requires SMAPI 3.13.1 or later.](https://github.com/Pathoschild/SMAPI/releases)

 ![](https://github.com/urbanyeti/stardew-better-friendship/blob/main/misc/multiple-gift.gif)